-For EYFS there are dedicated ipads for use by staff and children for recording their pictorial evidence.
-School mobile telephones are taken when leaving nursery (for walks and visits).
-EYFS staff should comply with the above guidance for the use of personal mobile telephones and cameras.
+For EYFS there are dedicated iPad for use by staff and children for recording their pictorial evidence for 'Tapestry'.
+School mobile telephones should be taken on nursery excursions (for walks and visits).
+EYFS staff should comply with the above guidance for the use of personal mobile telephones, cameras and any other devices with imaging and sharing capabilities and NEVER take photos of the EYFS children on a personal device.